BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 [QUAST](http://quast.sourceforge.net/quast.html): Quality Assessment Tool for Genome Assemblies.
 QUAST can be used to evaluate genome statistics like N50 and misassemblies relative to a reference.
 If you don't have a reference it will estimate statistics like N50, N90, L50 and L90.

+$ vi quast.sh
+Hit 'i' for insertion and type the following (edit the locations with your line name):
 QUAST without a reference

 	#!/bin/bash